-The FTP server can work with the SD card if the define FTP_UTFAT is active.
-If a formatted SD card is inserted accesses will be to this.
-The root directory used by the FTP server is defined by FTP_ROOT "/"
+The FTP server can work with the SD card/memory stick if the define FTP_UTFAT is active.
+If a formatted device is inserted accesses will be to this.
+The root directory used by the FTP server is defined by FTP ROOT "/"

 In this case it has root access and so can work in all directories and sub-directories on the disk.
-More restricted access can also be given if required.
+More restricted access can also be given if required (the FTP root being set to a sub-directory).

-Since μtFAT V2.0 supports reading and displaying long file names (with define UTFAT_LFN_READ active) it can display such folders and files which were copied to the disk from a PC supporting LFN.
+Since μtFAT V2.1 supports reading and displaying long file names (with define UTFAT_LFN_READ active) it can display such folders and files which were copied to the disk from a PC supporting LFN.
 Furthermore if UTFAT_LFN_WRITE is enabled LFNs can be written or renamed.
 UTFAT_LFN_DELETE enables also LFN deletes.